adityadarma/laravel-service-repository/README.md

 - **--single** will make all method to single file request (store, update, delete)

-Command request is customed, have failedValidation to consistant API response.
+Command request is customized, have failedValidation to consistent API response.
 I also added an argument, so that we can carry out validation in one FormRequest file.
 Add function messages to custom response attribute message

 ### *Model